Common Business Problems

 2. Educate your employees.
 Some phishing scams can look incredibly convincing.
 Educate your employees on how to avoid falling for email scams and avoid downloading suspicious files.
 Have a plan to contain a virus if one is downloaded accidentally.
 When in doubt, ask an IT expert before clicking a link.

 3. Safeguard your information.
 Don’t keep your passwords in a file that anyone can access.
-Instead, consider using password management software like LastPass to encrypt your passwords while still providing access to the accounts your employees need.
-Also, don’t keep sensitive information like customer credit cards where others can find it.
+Instead, consider using password management software such as LastPass to encrypt your passwords while still providing your employees with access to the accounts they need.
+Also, don’t store sensitive information, such as customer credit card numbers, where others can access it.

 4. Maintain administrative access.
 You should always be able to access your employee accounts and revoke access when an employee leaves.
 For example, if an employee changes their computer password, you still need a way to access their files.
 No employee should be able to access their work email or change files after they leave your company.